ga4gh/refget/docs/decision_record.md

 - This makes it straightforward to mix-and-match components of the collection.
 Because each component is independent, and not integrated in with the sequence, it is simpler to select and build subsets and permutations.
 - We can add a new component without eliminating backwards compatibility with previous digests that did not include it, because leaving out an array doesn't change the string to digest.
 - This makes it easier to test for matching sets of sequences, or matching coordinate systems, using the individual component digests.
 This way we don't have to traverse down a layer deeper, to the individual elements, to establish identity of individual components.
+- It requires only a single delimiter, rather than multiple, which has been a sticking point.

 ### Linked issues